pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

     >>> ds.compress(RLELossless)
     >>> ds.save_as("CT_small_rle.dcm")

-This will compress the existing *Pixel Data*, update the *Transfer Syntax UID* and add a *Planar Configuration* element to the dataset before saving it to file as `CT_small_rle.dcm`.
+This will compress the existing *Pixel Data* and update the *Transfer Syntax UID* before saving the dataset to file as  `CT_small_rle.dcm`.

 If you're creating a dataset from scratch you can instead pass a :class:`~numpy.ndarray` to be compressed and used as the *Pixel Data*: